 - Comfortable walking shoes – Amsterdam means TONS of walking by the canal side and so you have to carry comfortable walking shoes.
 You will see me wearing Adidas shoes in white or super walking shoes from Sketchers or in these amazing black slip-ons from Steve Madden – I wore Steve Madden shoes to Amsterdam.

 - Multiport charging cables – Because you will be carrying your camera and cell-phone and probably some other gadgets, a versatile charging cable is a MUST.
-This superstar multi port cable can charge different types of electronic devices, without being bulky.
+This superstar multi-port cable can charge different types of electronic devices, without being bulky.
 Get yours here.

 - Adaptor and convertor – If you are traveling from North America or Asia to Amsterdam, you will require an adaptor to be able to plug in your electronics.
 Click here to buy a travel adaptor perfect for Europe travel.
 Carry this adaptor-convertor duo if you plan on using shavers, hairdryers or any appliance with a different voltage then 220v.

-- Travel Blanket – Keep yourself warm and toasty in a travel blanket, whether you are in a long haul flight or an overnight train to Amsterdam.
+- Travel Blanket – Keep yourself warm and toasty in a travel blanket, whether you are on a long haul flight or an overnight train to Amsterdam.
 No more sharing a blanket from in-flight!
 Click here to purchase your own

 Day 1 Amsterdam Itinerary